LuisJoseSanchez/encode-club-ai-and-gpt-bootcamp-q3-homework-week5/README.md

 - [ ] Display the answer on the page, indicating whether the animal in the picture is dangerous
 - [ ] Submit your project in the submission form

-The exercise statement is in the [Weekend Project](https://github.com/Encode-Club-AI-Bootcamp/Generative-AI-Applications/tree/main/Lesson-08#weekend-project) section, at the end of **Lesson 20**.
+Note: The exercise statement is in the [Weekend Project](https://github.com/Encode-Club-AI-Bootcamp/Generative-AI-Applications/tree/main/Lesson-08#weekend-project) section, at the end of **Lesson 20**.

 <hr>